In the 1969 masterpiece The Godfather, there is a scene where the patriarch is dying.

 I believe he was right: Life is so beautiful.
 I believe that the world is both beautiful and horrible, but while there are whole industries built around telling us about the horrible things all around us, the beauty is something you have to search for.

 So I do.
 I am constantly looking for confirmation bias to my simple premise that, despite what you might have heard on the news, life is beautiful.
-This website is the evidence I have found along the way.
+This newsletter is the evidence I have found along the way.

 Life is beautiful.
 People are amazing.
 Hope is real.
+Don’t be afraid.